Path Tracer & Ray Tracer

 Source Code

-Core renderer - ray generation, sphere and triangle intersection, Phong shading, and shadow rays.
+Core ray tracer - ray generation, sphere and triangle intersection, Phong shading, and shadow rays.
 Built in C++ from scratch.

-2x2 grid supersampling - fires four rays per pixel and averages the result, smoothing jagged edges on curved surfaces and silhouettes.
+2Γ2 grid supersampling - fires four rays per pixel and averages the result, smoothing jagged edges on curved surfaces.

 Recursive reflection rays with configurable bounce depth.
 Final color blends local Phong shading with reflected scene color weighted by specularity.